Gowtham-98/ML-Case-Studies/HR-Employee-Attrition/README.md

 Interestingly, Machine Learning models can be deployed to predict potential attrition cases, helping the appropriate HR Personnel take the necessary steps to retain the employee.

-Dataset used for thie case study can be found using this [link](https://www.kaggle.com/datasets/rishikeshkonapure/hr-analytics-prediction)
+Dataset used for this case study can be found using this [link](https://www.kaggle.com/datasets/rishikeshkonapure/hr-analytics-prediction)

+EDA, Preprocessing and Modelling can be found in the [Notebook](https://github.com/Gowtham-98/ML-Case-Studies/blob/main/HR-Employee-Attrition/HR_Employee_Attrition.ipynb) present in this folder